tengfei-emory/scBatch/README.md

 plot3d(princomp(cor(correctedmatrix))$scores[,1:3],col=as.numeric(as.factor(cell.type)))
 ```

-For data set with large sample size, please consider utilize high performance computing (HPC) platforms.
+For data set with large sample size, please consider utilizing high performance computing (HPC) platforms.
 The typical running time for data sets with sample size less than 1,000 is between 2 to 3 hours on HPC devices.

 # Reproducibility
 For the results generated for the manuscript, the relevant scripts are available at [this repository](github.com/tengfei-emory/scBatch-paper-scripts).